thunks/thunks/README.md

 Returns a `thunk` function.

-`obj` can be an array or an object that contains several `thunk` functions or Promise objects.
+`obj` can be an array or an object that contains any value. `Thunk.all` will transform value to a `thunk` function and excuted it in parallel.
-They would be excuted at the same time.
 After all of them are finished, an array containing results(in its original order) would be passed to the a new `thunk` function.

 ```js
 Thunk.all([